by: Amanda Little, KATE Pages Editor

 Each year, books are challenged and/or banned from public school libraries across the country and most recently there has been an increased number of books with diverse characters banned from public schools.
 Removing books from public schools restricts students’ abilities to read and reflect upon these texts.
 Students have a right to access books depicting characters and events that they can relate to and characters and events that they can learn from.
 These books can become "mirrors" to the reader or "windows" to the world around the reader.
 Administrators, teachers, librarians, students, parents, and community members should advocate for access to books of all types for all students.
 Carolyn L. Carlson Washburn University Abstract Over the course of history, various groups have challenged, banned, and burned texts out of fear and the desire to control the thoughts and beliefs of a populace.
 Dictatorial regimes such as Hitler's Nazi-controlled Germany used "bonfires [to] 'cleanse' the German spirit of the 'un-German' influence of communist, pacifist, and, above all, Jewish thought" (Merveldt 524).
 Modern religious fundamentalism seeks to control a populace either through fear and indoctrination like the ultra-conservative, nearly-literal witch hunt of J.K.
 Rowling's Harry Potter series when religious leaders of various Protestant denominations feared that the hit young adult book series would teach impressionable minds actual witchcraft.
 One of the most famous and still frequently taught banned books is Mark Twain's The Adventures of Huckleberry Finn.
 In this paper the argument is made for the teaching of banned books by a case-analysis of Twain's text that considers the historical context, positive and negative aspects of the text, the harm of censorship, the value of free speech, and how frequently-challenged texts promote critical thinking for students.
 Author Biography

 Nathan G. Whitman, Derby High School Nathan Whitman is an English teacher at Derby High School who has an MA in English, a BA in Secondary Education with an emphasis in English 6-12, and a BA in Creative Writing, as well as an endorsement in English to Speakers of Other Languages from Wichita State University.
 In addition to heading the school's GSA sponsor, he is also a founder of the Voices of Kansas journal published by the Kansas Association of Teachers of English, a 2014 Horizon Award Winner, and a Kansas Exemplary Educators Network Member.
-He can be reached at nwhitman@usd260.com. |
+He can be reached at [email protected]. |

 Categories